Delta Airlines Unaccompanied Minors [UMNR Policy]

-Unaccompanied Minors and minors under the age of 18 who are traveling alone can take advantage of Delta’s special services.
-In addition to a trackable wristband, SkyZone lounge, and an accompanying adult, Delta Airlines Unaccompanied Minors Policy provides youngsters with a secure and enjoyable ride.
+Unaccompanied Minors under the age of 18 who are traveling alone can take advantage of Delta’s special services.
+In addition to a trackable wristband, SkyZone lounge, and an accompanying adult, Delta Airlines Unaccompanied Minors Policy provides youngsters with a secure & enjoyable ride.

 - Unaccompanied minors delta is required for youngsters between the ages of 5 and 14 who are not traveling with an adult.
 There is a need for assistance that is unaccompanied.
 At least 18-years-old, or the child’s parent/legal guardian.

 - Nonstop flights are the sole option for children between the ages of five and seven.